rrigato/architecture/eloquent_javascript/third_edition.md

 - nested functions can access their parents variables but parent functions cannot access the variables of functions they invoke
 - There are 7 types of built in JS errors, each with a name and a message

+- optimizing is only useful when you have code that is already taking a lot of time
+-
 # web_architecture
 - HTML is responsible for structuring content, CSS is responsible for presentation, and javascript is responsible for behaviors
 - Editing HTML/CSS should not necessitate updating your JS scripts and vice-versa